2025-26 Student & Parent Handbook

 RECREATIONAL DANCE/EVENT POLICY

 All Temecula Preparatory students in grades 7-12 are eligible to attend school dances for their specific grade level as long as they are in good standing with school policies.
+Students who have two F’s or more at the grade-check (one-week prior to the event) will not be permitted to attend.
 Students who attend a dance are expected to follow all school rules and dance dress code as set forth in the Recreational Dance/Event Policy.
 To ensure that students understand and comply with these rules, a “Recreational Dance/Event Policy” must be signed by the student and parent.
 This form is provided in the re-registration or new registration process.

 The Junior/Senior Prom is a special event and there is a separate “Prom Dance Contract” and “Prom Guest Pass” to ensure that students understand and comply with the rules.
 Each attending student must complete the contract by the stated deadlines.